CUGLiving/CAS-Clumping-Index-Products/README.md

 The author assigned global land cover was download from http://bioval.jrc.ec.europa.eu/products/glc2000/glc2000.php; I have uploaded it.
 Under the retriction, The fCover input has not been available completely.

-I intend to upload monthly fCover within 2002-2020, so the final products will be downloaded during this interval, but anyone can downloaded fCover in other date from "https://land.copernicus.vgt.vito.be/PDF/portal/Application.html#Home" then uploaded to your own GEE assets; this means you need do a minor mondifidation in this program to get your desired products;
+I intend to upload monthly fCover within 2002-2020, so the final products will be downloaded during this interval, but anyone can downloaded fCover at other date from "https://land.copernicus.vgt.vito.be/PDF/portal/Application.html#Home" then uploaded to your own GEE assets; this means you need do a minor mondifidation in this program to get your desired products;

 so up to 2022-02-17, the daily, monthly, yearly CI products in 2019 are available for download;